Skateboard literature is key to understanding the role of the streets in the development of a unique, transgenerational urban subculture.

-The 912-page book focuses on the decade that changed skateboarding forever - the 1970s - and dissects the rise of an outdoor activity, not only as an urban sports phenomenon, but also as lifestyle, culture, and "great equalizer between the sexes."
+The 912-page book focuses on the decade that changed skateboarding forever - the 1970s - and dissects the rise of this outdoor activity, not only as an urban sports phenomenon but also as lifestyle, culture, and "great equalizer between the sexes."

 With over 1,200 historical photos, illustrations, and ads, the publication guides the reader through all the vectors and variables that led to the invention of the ollie, skateboarding's ultimate trick.

 "A Secret History of the Ollie" and its 75 chapters is more than a book about skateboarders.
-It's a sociological study about street culture, technology, and human behavior.
+It's a sociological study of street culture, technology, and human behavior.

 The Answer Is Never

-"The Answer is Never" is a fascinating, personal view on the evolution of the skateboard intertwined with the larger narrative of the sport's objective history.
+"The Answer is Never" is a fascinating, personal view of the evolution of the skateboard intertwined with the larger narrative of the sport's objective history.

 Born in Helsinki, Finland, Jocko Weyland is an American artist, skater, and writer interested in adding a "biased, prejudicial, and discriminating" analysis of the sport he fell in love with somewhere in the Rocky Mountains of Colorado.

 The author believes skating is about getting towed behind cars, riding off of picnic tables, and ollieing onto them.